University Programming Board

 Late Night Committee

 The Late Night Committee is the go-to spot for the “after hours” of campus life.
-Students are offered fun late night options after class through a variety of events, such as Night @ The Clubhouse and the weekly movie series.
-Every Friday at 6pm and 8pm, free movie showings with $1 concessions are offered in the Russell Union commons Theater.
+Students are offered fun late night options after class through a variety of events, such as Night at the Clubhouse and the bi-weekly movie series.
+Every other Friday at 6pm and 8pm, free movie showings with $1 concessions are offered in the Russell Union Theater.

-The Late Night Committee also puts on a weekly open-mic night titled UNplugged.
-UNplugged occurs every Tuesday at 6:30 PM in the Russell Union Commons.
-This series gives students the opportunity to share their talents whether it be singing, rapping, poetry, etc. Each UNplugged features a student headliner who perform a 30 minute set.
+The Late Night Committee also puts on a bi-weekly open-mic night titled UNplugged.
+UNplugged occurs at 6:30 PM in the Williams Center Multi-Purpose Room.
+This series gives students the opportunity to share their talents whether it be singing, rapping, poetry, etc. Each UNplugged includes ‘Featured Artists’ who perform a longer set.

 Special Events Committee

 The Special Events committee plans monthly events of all kinds for all GSU students to enjoy.
 These events include Finals Feast, Ceramics Night, and Pumpkin Carving.
 Special Events also brings a variety of performers to campus.
-Performers that the committee has brought in the past include comedian Dan Cummins, hypnotist Sailesh, and magician Joseph Tran.
+Performers that the committee has brought in the past include comedians Dan Cummins and Lil Duval, hypnotist Sailesh, and magician Joseph Tran.

 The Special Events committee also is responsible for the annual Mr. & Miss.
 GSU Pageants.
 Georgia Southern University became an official local preliminary pageant to the Miss Georgia and Miss America Pageants in 1948 as South Georgia Teacher’s College.
 The 2013 Miss GSU pageant marks the 65th anniversary of this long-standing tradition at Georgia Southern University.
 There are 5 phases to the Miss Georgia Southern University Scholarship Pageant: Private Interview, Talent, Swimwear, Evening wear, and On-Stage Question.